-After the competition, teams are encouraged to release their agent code, so all teams can design and run their own experiments using a range of broker behaviors and market design details.
-The research systems architecture is shown in Figure 12.
-The results are published, and teams incorporate new insights into their broker designs for the following year.
+After the competition, teams are encouraged to release their agent code (in either binary or source form), so all teams can design and run their own experiments using a range of broker behaviors and market design details.
+Teams publish results, incorporate new insights into their broker designs for the following year.

+The Power TAC simulation, with or without a copy of the game visualizer, can also be deployed in a research or software development situation, as shown in Figure 11.
 The goal of the research configuration is to support development of brokers and server models (customers, markets, etc.) and to support empirical research.
 In this configuration, the server must be easily deployable on a desktop workstation, without requiring special privileges, and with minimal dependencies on other installed software, such as a database.
-In addition, this configuration must meet the following requirements:
+In addition, this configuration meets the following requirements:

-- Single-simulation setup from a simple web interface. - Optionally allow broker login without credentials. - Visualizer support for at least one browser.
+- Single-simulation setup from a simple web interface. - Optionally allow broker login without credentials.

+• Visualizer support for at least one browser.

-Figure 12 shows the components of this configuration.
-The simulation server is identical to the tournament version, and a portion of the web app is installed in the server.
+In the research configuration, the simulation server is identical to the tournament version, and a portion of the web app is installed in the server.
 Through the web interface, a user can configure and start a game, and use the visualizer to watch the game.
-Weather and price data may be contained in flat files, or a research server could potentially access the weather and price services from a tournament installation.
-The game data is dumped to a flat file at the conclusion of each game.
+Weather and price data may be contained in flat files, or a research server could potentially access weather data from a tournament installation.
+Game data is dumped to flat files at the conclusion of each game, and a log-analysis tool is available for parsing it and extracting whatever data may be of interest to answer specific research questions.

-Figure 12: Research systems architecture.
+Figure 11: Research systems architecture.

-Brokers may optionally log into the simulation server directly, without authentication.
-Otherwise, the web app will perform the authentication as in the tournament setup, and pass back credentials for access to the simulation server.
 Each year, the simulation may be updated to add new challenges, and if necessary to tune the market designs and level of realism to enhance the relevance of the shared enterprise for both research value and policy guidance.